 Federal Family Education Loan (FFEL) Program Loans and Interest Rate Reductions

 Many FFEL Program borrowers get reduced interest rates for paying on time.
 But if you add a FFEL Program loan to a Direct Consolidation Loan, you can lose your rate reduction.

 For example, say you have a FFEL PLUS Loan with a 7.5% interest rate.
 You make 36 on-time payments and get a 2% interest rate reduction.
 So, you pay only 5.5% interest on that loan.
 However, you decide to consolidate.
 The statutory original interest rate of 7.5% would be used to calculate the weighted interest rate for your Direct Consolidation Loan.

+If you apply to consolidate after the IDR account adjustment, you will lose credit for your qualifying payments.
 For example, say you’re on an IDR plan.
 You have already made 100 qualifying payments.
 You decide to consolidate.
 In this case, your payment count for forgiveness is reset to zero with your new Direct Consolidation Loan.

 You Don’t Have to Consolidate All Your Loans

 Do you have benefits on some of your loans that you could lose by consolidating?
 If so, you don’t have to include those loans when you consolidate.
 You can leave those loans out and maintain those benefits.

 For example, say you have Federal Perkins Loans and your work would qualify you for Perkins Loan cancellation benefits.
 In this case, you shouldn’t include your Perkins Loans when you consolidate.